2. HOME

 zfs-auto-snap_daily-2020-09-18-1048

-The output indicates there are 3 snapshots done at different times.
+The output indicates there are 3 daily snapshots done at different times.
 Snapshots names include a time stamp: year, month, day, hours and minutes.

 The deleted file had a time stamp Sep 17 15:13 which means the file was created or modified on that time.

-The first two snapshots timestamps 2020-09-16-1017 and 2020-09-17-1045 are earlier that the deleted file modification time so they will not have deleted file in them or will have an earlier version.
+The first two snapshots time stamps 2020-09-16-1017 and 2020-09-17-1045 are earlier that the deleted file time stamp so they will not have deleted file or will have an earlier version of it.

 Need to search the snapshots that have a time stamp that is later than the time stamp of the deleted file: